j-f-zhang/dln-encoder/README.md

 ## Objective

-For a long time, the state of Washington used an [algorithm](#the-algorithm) to generate driver's license numbers (DLN) derived from a driver's name and date of birth.

 You will be creating a "drivers license calculator" to generate the DLN given someone's name and birth date.

 ## Getting started